litmuschaos/litmus-docs/website/docs/user-guides/construct-workflow.md

 ## Before we begin

-To construct a Chaos Workflow without ChaosCenter, make sure you are aware of [Chaos Workflow](../concepts/chaos-workflow.md), [ChaosEngine CR](../concepts/chaos-engine.md) and the different steps present in it.
+To construct a Chaos Chaos Scenario without ChaosCenter, make sure you are aware of [Chaos Chaos Scenario](../concepts/chaos-workflow.md), [ChaosEngine CR](../concepts/chaos-engine.md) and the different steps present in it.

-## Steps to Construct a Chaos Workflow
+## Steps to Construct a Chaos Chaos Scenario

-LitmusChaos leverages the popular workflow and GitOps tool **Argo** to achieve this goal.
-Argo enables the orchestration of different chaos scenarios together in the form of workflow which is extremly simple and efficient to use.<br/>
+LitmusChaos leverages the popular chaos scenario and GitOps tool **Argo** to achieve this goal.
+Argo enables the orchestration of different chaos scenarios together in the form of chaos scenario which is extremly simple and efficient to use.<br/>

-The structure of a chaos workflow is similar to that of a Kubernetes Object.
+The structure of a chaos chaos scenario is similar to that of a Kubernetes Object.
 It consists of the mandatory fields like `apiVersion`, `kind`, `metadata`, `spec`.

-Few additional terms in an Argo workflows are:
+Few additional terms in an Argo chaos scenarios are:

 1. **Template** : It consists of different steps with their specific operations.